pkainulainen/spring-data-jpa-examples/query-methods/README.md

 Known Issues
 ============

-* If you try to log in right after you have logged out, you are not redirected to the app even if login is successful.
+* If you refresh the login page, you aren't redirected away from it after successful login.